turingschool/career-development-curriculum/module_three/m3_repeat_plan.md

 1. Are you going to attend any PD sessions?
 If so, which ones?
 List below.

-2. In addition to ensuring your alumni portfolio is in good shape, which 2 options will you choose to work on this mod to further your professional development?
+2. In addition to completing the required deliverables, which 2 options will you choose to work on this mod to further your professional development?

 3. Do you want to participate in Job Shadowing this module?